Tuesday, June 24, 2008

 We decided to go far a "two-fer", and not by choice with Rarescope' re-release of Shaolin Vs Ninja and Shaolin Vs Tai-Chi.

 Now, before we go any further, I feel the need to provide a small disclosure to your "spidey senses" that goes off right before you see a questionable movie.
-It's a Kung-Fu flick that you must watch with a grain of salt to enjoy, and while it's not the best Chinese cinema has to offer outside Shaw Brothers Studios
+It's a Kung-Fu flick that you must watch with a grain of salt to enjoy, and while it's not the best Chinese cinema has to offer outside Shaw Brothers Studios in terms of production and story telling quality, if it's nothing else at least it's entertaining.

 ...Vs Ninja